elunna/nerfhack-changelog/README.md

 * All position prompts may be aborted
 * Show warning level 0 for very weak monsters (Dyna).
 * We are able to see when a monster is sleeping, fleeing, withering, or berserking from farlook information (Evil/Splice/xnh)
+* We can see if our pets are confused, stunned, or blinded.
 * We are able to see what weapon a monster is wielding from farlook (Evil)
 * We are able to see roughly how much armor a monster is wearing on farlook (Evil)
 * More descriptive combat messages have been added to enhance hits and misses (xnh)